KrabCode/ProcessingSketches/README.md

 ## Project structure
 The sketches are found as standalone classes in the [src](https://github.com/KrabCode/ProcessingSketches/tree/master/src) folder, each with their own main() method based on the approach in this [Processing in Eclipse](https://processing.org/tutorials/eclipse/) tutorial.

-Each sketch extends an abstract class from the [applet](https://github.com/KrabCode/ProcessingSketches/tree/master/src/applet) folder that adds some functionality to the default PApplet, mostly for faster and more comfortable iteration.
+Each sketch extends an abstract class from the [applet](https://github.com/KrabCode/ProcessingSketches/tree/master/src/applet) folder that adds some extra features to the standard Processing PApplet, mostly for faster and more comfortable iteration.
-- [GuiSketch](https://github.com/KrabCode/ProcessingSketches/blob/master/src/applet/GuiSketch.java) extends PApplet and offers easy to use sliders, toggles and buttons in a collapsible tray and a few other utilities.
+- [GuiSketch](https://github.com/KrabCode/ProcessingSketches/blob/master/src/applet/GuiSketch.java) offers sliders, toggles and buttons in a collapsible tray and a few other utilities.
-- [HotswapGuiSketch](https://github.com/KrabCode/ProcessingSketches/blob/master/src/applet/HotswapGuiSketch.java) extends GuiSketch and reloads shaders at runtime as the shader file is edited.
+- [HotswapGuiSketch](https://github.com/KrabCode/ProcessingSketches/blob/master/src/applet/HotswapGuiSketch.java) reloads shaders at runtime as the shader file is edited.
-- [ShadowGuiSketch](https://github.com/KrabCode/ProcessingSketches/blob/master/src/applet/ShadowGuiSketch.java) extends GuiSketch and lets you hide most of the ugly implementation of [shadow mapping](https://forum.processing.org/two/discussion/12775/simple-shadow-mapping).
+- [ShadowGuiSketch](https://github.com/KrabCode/ProcessingSketches/blob/master/src/applet/ShadowGuiSketch.java) lets you hide most of the ugly implementation of [shadow mapping](https://forum.processing.org/two/discussion/12775/simple-shadow-mapping).

 ## Libraries
 - [Processing 3.5.3](https://processing.org/) as the main framework